BachPhu/Obsidian-Notes/Presentations.md

 - Some potential resistance would be: the fact that not everyone one agree with using AI, this could ve due to them misunderstanding the purpose/goal of the this idea AI.
 Some might worry that AI might takeover their job position.
 It can also be overwhelming for both instructor and student the first few times.

 - Here my explanation, having an AI assistant can reduce a lot of frustration for both instructors and students.
 Student will get the extra resources they needed which can save a lot of time instructor.
 Of course, student can always reach out to their instructors if they have more specific questions.
 It's simply more productive and save more time.
 With the issue that some ppl worry that AI can replace them, I highly doubt that would happens anytime soon.
 While the AI is smart, but it's not perfect and students still need instructors to understand the course's material
-- Another benefit is that the course design quality improvement will become more consistent with the AI collecting feedback and organize them regular
+- Another benefit is that the course design quality improvement will become more consistent with the AI collecting feedback and organize them regularly
 - The price seems high but that is for one software/system, so if we use it widely across many institution then the price is actually not bad at all